 Terranea Resort in Rancho Palos Verdes makes the perfect starting point for your South Bay escape.
 On first impressions alone, Terranea’s 270º view of the Pacific just beyond the lobby makes the perfect prelude to your seaside journey.

-If you’ve timed your visit for Easter weekend—and we recommend you do—the resort will offer a full itinerary of family fun and delicious dining options.
-Brunch takes center stage on the holiday, with special menus at all the on-property venues including mar’sel, catalina kitchen, Solvivia and a banquet-style sit-down in the ballroom.
+If you’ve timed your visit for Easter weekend—and we recommend you do—the resort will offer family fun activities and delicious dining options.
+Brunch takes center stage on the holiday, with special menus at the on-property venues including mar’sel, Nelson’s, bashi, catalina kitchen, and Lobby Bar & Terrace.
+Dining reservations can be made by calling Terranea Resort at 310.265.2861.

 How to Get There: From LAX, take the 405 South to Hawthorne Boulevard.
 Head west toward the coast and turn left on Palos Verdes Drive South.
 The entrance to Terranea Resort awaits just up the road off Terranea Way.
 (100 Terranea Way in Rancho Palos Verdes)